Squirrel Girl: Fictional character biography

-While watching the Thanksgiving parade from the rooftops, Squirrel Girl had an encounter with Spider-Boy and Christina Xu, who were looking for a good spot to watch the parade from.
-Spider-Boy and Squirrel Girl uncover the balloon-related activities of the gas-manipulating villain Balloon Man, who controls the helium in the balloons.
-They were able to defeat him with help from Santa Claus.

-After Spider-Boy had run off following the Boy-Spider incident, Squirrel Girl tells Spider-Man, Miles Morales, and Captain America that her squirrels are looking for him.

-When Toy Soldier (a small robot who was reverse-engineered by Shannon Stillwell from Super-Adaptoid's arm) arrives at the Jarvis Lounge asking Edwin Jarvis if he can join the Avengers, Squirrel Girl vouches for him in front of Captain America, Jarvis, and Thor by claiming that he helped her save some squirrels.
-After Spider-Man received a distress letter from Christina with the location of Stillwell Farms, Squirrel Girl is among the superheroes that set out to rescue Spider-Boy and Christina.
-She partakes in the fight against Madame Monstrosity's hybrid form.
+When Toy Soldier arrives at the Jarvis Lounge asking Edwin Jarvis if he can join the Avengers, Squirrel Girl vouches for him.
+After Spider-Man receives a distress letter from Christina Xu with the location of Stillwell Farms, Squirrel Girl is among the superheroes who set out to rescue Spider-Boy and Christina.
+She partakes in the fight against Madame Monstrosity.

 Powers and abilities

 During Squirrel Girl's first encounter with Iron Man, she provided a detailed demonstration of her powers and abilities: a furry, prehensile tail roughly 3–4 feet long, sizable buck teeth strong enough to chew through wood, and superhuman strength and agility that allows her to easily jump between trees.
 Her fingers have sharp claws that assist her with climbing, and she possesses retractable "knuckle spikes" roughly 2–3 inches long on each hand.
 Most importantly, she can communicate with and understand squirrels, but does not communicate with squirrels telepathically.
 Squirrels have also been depicted as understanding her when she speaks in English.

 Later appearances have revealed additional abilities possessed by Squirrel Girl including heightened reflexes (which she dubs her "squirrelgility") and vision (her eyes have been seen to glow red in low-light situations) and she has also at times displayed an enhanced sense of smell.
 Squirrel Girl has also revealed that her lips taste like hazelnuts, though this attribute has since been retconned by Unbeatable Squirrel Girl writer Ryan North.
 She is also a superb hand-to-hand combatant capable of taking down Wolverine in a one-to-one no-claws fight.

 Another ability showcased in The Unbeatable Squirrel Girl is Doreen's enhanced jaw strength.
 Due to her proportional squirrel abilities, she can bite with one million and eighty-five thousand pounds of pressure.
 This gives her the ability to bite through solid steel.